Shenzhen Senior High School: School Buildings

 The school hosts 70 classrooms in seven hectares of land separated into four campuses: Central and South in Futian District, North in Longhua District, and East in Pingshan District.
 Its Futian campus is divided into two parts by crossroads.
 Senior One and Two students occupy the South Campus, whereas Senior Three and all students of the International Department occupy the North Campus.

 Its South Campus houses three teaching buildings, a gender-segregated dormitory and houses various sport facilities, whereas its North Campus has a single teaching building along with gender-segregated dormitory two dormitories and sport facilities.
 Students taking the National College Entrance Examination (Gaokao) occupy a section of the school separated from the rest of the student body.

 Achievements

 The school has been noted for its performance, in which its Senior High School Entrance Examination minimum passing score has risen from 600 in 2004 to 641 in 2007.
 The school has produced zhuangyuans in various subjects, including two each in the gaokao and liberal arts examinations as well as 15 in the single-subject examinations.

-The school has accumulated five gold medals and three silver medals from its participation in the National Mathematical Olypiad and National Chemistry Olympiad throughout the years.
+The school has accumulated five gold medals and three silver medals from its participation in the National Mathematical Olympiad and National Chemistry Olympiad throughout the years.
 Its performance in those events has led to instances in which select participating students were offered unconditional entry to Tsing Hua University, and Peking University.

+In 2018, four students from the international division of the school won the group championship at the International History Bee and Bowl Shenzhen Division.